 Regardless of the type of sport, you probably want to offer some kind of branded gift, merchandise or finisher t-shirt to your participants.
-This article will help you choose the best way of doing it!
+This article will guide you through it!

-Race t-shirts have the potential as long-term, wandering, marketing banners that will spread all across the world as your participants proudly take them home and use them during training, and perhaps even as office-wear.
-The race t-shirt also represents status and big emotional value for most participants – proof that they undertook your race.
-Of course, they may have your medal to be proud of too, but most people refrain from wearing those in public… A t-shirt on the other hand, can be proudly worn in all types of contexts and reflects dedication, resilience and strength from finishing a tough race – as well as a reminder for all the great memories from participating in your race.
+Race t-shirts have the potential as long-term, wandering, marketing banners that can spread all across the world.
+Your participants will proudly take them home and use them during training, and perhaps even as office-wear.
+The race t-shirt also represents status and big emotional value for most participants.
+Finisher t-shirts are proof that someone undertook your race.
+Of course, they may have a medal to be proud of too.
+But most people refrain from wearing medals in their everyday life… A t-shirt on the other hand, can be worn in all types of contexts.
+Finisher t-shirts reflects dedication, resilience and strength from finishing a tough race.
+They also work as a reminder of all the great memories from participating in your race.

-If you have established you want to offer your participants a race t-shirt, where then, to start?
-We got some help from our friends at Trimtex to give a few expert pointers on what you should think about when ordering your first finisher t-shirts.
+If you have decided that you want to offer your participants a race t-shirt, what is the next step?
+We got some help from our friends at Trimtex to give a few expert pointers.
+This is what you should think about when ordering your finisher t-shirts.

 How does it work when ordering a race t-shirt, from first contact to final delivery?

 First, you need to find your merchandise provider and contact them.
 They usually help you by asking you some questions of the design that you prefer, and help you design your t-shirt.
 You have to send your logotype in a high-resolution format, and decide on any text you want and where to place it.
 When you are happy with the design, you give an OK for going to production in the quantity you need.
 Bare in mind, it usually takes several weeks or months until you get the merchandise delivered.

 What should you think about when you design your finisher t-shirt?